limli/luminus-quiz-downloader/README.md

 # luminus-quiz-downloader
-For downloading quizes on luminus, since printing the page doesn't work.
+For downloading quizzes on luminus, since printing the page doesn't work.

 Instructions:
 1. Go to the luminus quiz page you would like to print